-Osteoarthritis is the most common joint disorder with increasing global prevalence due to aging of the population.
-No medicines can’t really halts or reverses the condition, with only treatment being the pain relievers.
+Osteoarthritis is the most common joint disorder with increasing global prevalence due to the aging of the population.
+No medicines can’t really halt or reverse the condition, with the only treatment being pain relievers.

 In an animal study, NAC was provided to the mice with osteoarthritis, and it reduced the level of joint damage to that seen in healthy, control mice.

-Study suggests that NAC can operate as an osteogenesis-enhancing molecule to accelerate bone regeneration by activating distinction of osteogenic lineages (28).
+The study suggests that NAC can operate as an osteogenesis-enhancing molecule to accelerate bone regeneration by activating the distinction of osteogenic lineages (28).

-A double blind, placebo-controlled study was conducted with 81 active duty service members at a forward deployed field hospital in Iraq.
-All service members in this study were exposed to significant blast in the battlefield and met the criteria for TBI (29).
+A double-blind, placebo-controlled study was conducted with 81 active duty service members at a forward-deployed field hospital in Iraq.
+All service members in this study were exposed to significant blasts on the battlefield and met the criteria for TBI (29).

 Service members were randomly assigned to receive either a placebo or N-Acetyl L-Cysteine (NAC) for 7 days.

 The conclusion was that NAC is a safe pharmaceutical countermeasure of blast-induced TBI.
 Further work on long-term outcomes and the potential use of NAC in civilian mTBI is warranted.